evanmcd/SublimeProcessWireSnippetsBasic/README.md

 Sublime ProcessWire Snippets - Basic
 ==================================

-A collection of ProcessWire Snippets for Sublime Text 2.
+A collection of [ProcessWire](http://www.processwire.com) Snippets for Sublime Text 2.
 These are based on the [ProcessWire2+ Cheatsheet version 1.1](http://cheatsheet.processwire.com).
+This collection includes all the snippets in the cheatsheet when viewed without advanced mode on.
+If you'd like to add the snippets with the advanced setting on, you'll want to grab the [Advanced Snippet Collecton](https://github.com/evanmcd/SublimeProcessWireSnippetsAdvanced/)

 ## Installation
 If you're using Git, the best method is to clone this repository to your ST Packages folder. (on Mac, it's here: /Users/your_username/Library/Application Support/Sublime Text 2/Packages/).

 You can also [download the zip file](https://github.com/evanmcd/SublimeProcessWireSnippetsBasic/archive/master.zip) and unzip into the Packages folder.

-Either way, I would recommend creating a ProcessWire subfolder as there are more than 300 separate files.
+Either way, I would recommend creating a ProcessWire subfolder as there are more than 100 files.

 I'm looking into getting it into the excellent [Package Control](https://github.com/wbond/sublime_package_control) which would let you install right from ST.